 The Eixample neighborhood is a great neighborhood if you are looking for something a bit more cheap, residential, and quiet.
 This neighborhood is close to the Passeig de Gracia, where you can find a lot of great restaurants and shopping.
 It is also close to La Sagrada Familia, one of Barcelona’s top attractions.

 To get a more “local” experience, I recommend staying in an AirBnb.
-We stayed at this place by the Passeig de Gracia on my last visit to the city, and absolutely loved it!
+We stayed at an adorable spot in the Passeig de Gracia on my last visit to the city, but unfortunately it is no longer available.
+But, click here for another lovely recommendation close by that you might want to check out!

 *If you are a first time Airbnb user, use my link to get $40 off your first stay!*